 The accounting records of the Company are maintained in Philippine Peso.
 Foreign currency transactions during the period are translated into the functional currency at exchange rates, which approximate those prevailing on transaction dates.

-2.3 Adoption of New Interpretation, Revisions and Amendments to PFRS the preparation of the financial statements are consistent with those followed in the previous financial year.
+2.3 Adoption of New Interpretation, Revisions and Amendments to PFRS the previous financial year.
 Unless otherwise indicated, these new and revised accounting standards have no impact to the Company.

 Changes in Accounting Policies